 Inventories are valued at the lower of cost or market.
-Cost of approximately 29% and 34% of inventories at March 31, 2017 and March 31, 2016, respectively, have been determined using the LIFO (last-in, first-out) method.
+Cost of approximately 30% and 29% of inventories at March 31, 2018 and March 31, 2017, respectively, have been determined using the LIFO (last-in, first-out) method.
 Costs of other inventories have been determined using the FIFO (first-in, first-out) or average cost method.
 FIFO cost approximates replacement cost.
 Costs in inventory include components for direct labor and overhead costs.
-The decrease in the percentage of LIFO inventory is due to the acquisition of STAHL which determines the cost of its inventory using the FIFO method.